GonzalesxFernando/marvel-rivals-tracker/README.md

 #Lab 12 assignment
 # Marvel Rivals Tracker

 This is a small Python app I made to track wins, losses, and notes for characters in Marvel Rivals.
-I wanted something simple where I could keep track of which characters I’m doing well with and make quick notes about matches — kind of like a personal stat journal.
+I wanted something simple where I could keep track of which characters I’m doing well with and make quick notes about matches.
+Serves as a personal stat journal.

 ## What It Does